yashvardhannautiyal/DSA/02_recursion/Readme.md

     - Then call the function again.
 - Eg: `printf("%d ", n);   // Work first` <br>
 `tail(n - 1);        // Recursive call after`

+### Backtracking
+- Backtracking in recursion is a technique where recursion is used to try all possible options, and whenever a chosen path fails, the function returns (backtracks) to the previous step and tries a different option.

+- It is a combination of:
+    - Recursive exploration
+    - Undoing the previous step if it doesn’t lead to a valid solution

+- How Backtracking Works in Recursion

+    - Make a choice
+    - Call the recursive function
+    - If the current path becomes invalid:
+        - Undo the last change (backtrack)
+        - Try the next choice